 Yes, as it has been designed specifically for children aged 7 to 11 years.
-However, the ASA is developing a programme of support for secondary schools and this will be announced as soon as it is defined.
+However, the ASA we are developing a programme of support for secondary schools and this will be announced as soon as it is defined.

 We hope that secondary schools will support the Charter by encouraging their feeder primary schools to sign up.

 Our school is not in England/is an international school.
-What support can the ASA provide to help us improve our school swimming?
+What support can you provide to help us improve our school swimming?

 Schools outside of England are welcome to sign up for the Charter.
 There may be an additional charge for postage of the resource pack which will be established after sign-up.